 The Fund may invest in Standard & Poor's Depositary Receipts ("SPDRs").
-SPDRs are units of beneficial interest in an investment company sponsored by a wholly owned subsidiary of the American Stock Exchange, LLC, which represent proportionate undivided interests in a portfolio of securities consisting of substantially all of the common stocks, in substantially the same weighting, as the component common stocks of the Standard & Poor's 500 Stock Index (the "S&P 500 Index") or the Dow Jones Industrial Average (the "DJIA").
+SPDRs are units of beneficial interest in an investment company, which represent proportionate undivided interests in a portfolio of securities consisting of substantially all of the common stocks, in substantially the same weighting, as the component common stocks of the Standard & Poor's 500 Stock Index (the "S&P 500 Index") or the Dow Jones Industrial Average (the "DJIA").
 SPDRs are listed on the NYSE ARCA Exchange (the "Exchange") and traded in the secondary market on a per-SPDR basis.